barronbytes/mini-projects/Asteroids/README.md

 6. Edit **main.py** file only as instructed by the [pygbag community](https://pygame-web.github.io/wiki/pygbag/).
 7. Linux (convert files): **pygbag .**

+## Usage (How To Play!)

+Use keyboard strokes to control spaceship:
+- Move up: *w* or *up* arrow
+- Move down: *s* or *down* arrow
+- Move left: *a* or *left* arrow
+- Move right: *d* or *right* arrow
+- Shot asteroids: *spacebar*

+User keyboard or mouse actions to exit game:
+- Click upper righthand corner 'X' to close game browser (only works on pygame version)
+- Click **Esc** button (works on both pygame and web version)

-## Credits
+## Credits & Contributing

-Thank you [boot.dev](https://www.boot.dev/) for providing an online back-end learning platform with integrated project ideas.
+Thank you [boot.dev](https://www.boot.dev/) for providing an online back-end learning platform with integrated project ideas Contributions are welcome!
+Feel free to submit a pull request to improve the project or open an issue to report any problems.